Describing Functions and Phase Response Curves of Excitable Systems: Discrete-Event modeling of excitable systems

 The membrane voltage \(V\) in conductance-based models follows the RC-circuit equation:

 where \(C\) is the membrane capacitance, \(g_k(t)\) are voltage-dependent conductances, and \(E_k\) the reversal potentials.

 Figure~\ref{fig:HH:circuit} shows the electrical circuit model of an excitable neuron joined by a synapse, receiving presynaptic voltage as input and producing membrane voltage as output.
 Internal currents depend on the neuron voltage, while synaptic currents depend on presynaptic voltage.
+We choose $E_L = 0$, such that the voltage is expressed relative to the leak reversal potential.

-For the remainder of the paper, the internal currents correspond to Hodgkin-Huxley channels (\(I_L\), \(I_{Na}\), \(I_K\)), while we adopt a generic synaptic conductance model:
+For the remainder of the paper, the internal currents correspond to Hodgkin--Huxley ion channels (\(I_L\), \(I_{Na}\), \(I_K\)), while we adopt a generic synaptic conductance model:

 where \(\bar{g}_{syn}\) is the maximal conductance, \(\beta = \tau_{decay}^{-1}\), \(\alpha = \tau_{rise}^{-1} - \beta\), \(V_{th}\) the half-activation constant, and \(k\) the sigmoid slope.